 Privacy Protects Your Organisation

-As an organisation, collecting as little data as required minimises potential reputational and financial damage from data breaches.
+As an organisation, collecting as little data as required minimises the severity and the potential reputational and financial damage from data breaches.
 In many countries, fines are issued to companies that leak personal data, on a per-user basis!

 Strong Privacy Protections Enable Compliance with International Data Protection Regulations

-In the past few years, regulators around the world have been releasing new and updated data protection laws built for the digital era.
-These often impact, not only local businesses but also, those from overseas that target users within their jurisdiction.
+In recent years, regulators worldwide have introduced new and updated data protection laws designed for the digital era.
+These laws impact not only local businesses – many of them have extraterritorial reach and they also apply to organisations based overseas that target users within their jurisdiction.

 There are several new and updated international privacy regulations which directly address the collection and usage of analytics data.
 Some of the most wide-spread and impactful privacy regulations are listed below: